-This analysis relied in particular on the assumptions underlying economic scenarios involving a "V-shaped" recovery (see section 2.g), which suggest that the profits of the various cash-generating units of the BNP Paribas Group will all be adversely affected to a varying extent before improving in 2021 and 2022.
-As a result of this analysis, no goodwill impairment was recognised as at 31 December 2020.
+This analysis is based in particular on the economic scenario assumptions (see section 2.g).

+As a result of this analysis, no goodwill impairment was recognised as at 31 December 2021.

 Valuation of goodwill

 Goodwill impairment tests are based on three different methods: observation of transactions related to comparable businesses; share price data for listed companies with comparable businesses; and discounted future cash flows (DCF).